10-Day Glorious Autumn Itinerary in Portugal: Porto, Lisbon & Sintra

 You can normally expect a response from Angela within a business day or so.
 You’ll also be subscribed to our travel newsletter (you can unsubscribe at any time).

-This guide is part of our ongoing series on travel to Portugal.
+This itinerary is part of our ongoing series on travel to Portugal.
+For more travel tips, check out Fora Advisor Katie Bernal-Silva's guide, 3 Beautiful Day Trips from Lisbon.